-Claim of Input Tax Credit for the Construction of Service Station
+Claim of Input Tax Credit for the Construction of Petrol Station

-- 44. GST is paid on supplies acquired for the construction of the service station.
-The GST paid is claimable as input tax. - 45.
-Under the DODO contractual arrangement, the construction cost is incurred by the operator.
-If the operator is registered for GST, he is entitled to claim the GST paid on the construction of the service station as his input tax. - 46.
-Under the CODO contractual arrangement, the construction cost is incurred by the oil company.
-The GST registered oil company is entitled to claim the GST paid on the construction of the service station as his input tax. - 47.
-The COCO service station is owned and operated by the oil company itself.
+- 43. GST is paid on supplies acquired for the construction of a petrol station.
+The GST paid is claimable as input tax credit. - 44.
+Under the DODO contractual arrangement, the construction cost is incurred by the operator or dealer.
+If the operator or dealer is registered under GST, he is entitled to claim the GST paid on the construction of the petrol station as his input tax credit. - 45.
+As for the CODO contractual arrangement, the construction cost is incurred by the oil company.
+The GST registered oil company is entitled to claim the GST paid on the construction of the petrol station as his input tax credit. - 46.
+The COCO petrol station is owned and operated by the oil company itself.
 The construction cost is incurred by the oil company.
-The GST registered oil company is entitled to claim the GST paid on the construction of the service station as his input tax.
+The GST registered oil company is entitled to claim the GST paid on the construction of the petrol station as his input tax credit.